Guaranteed* Basic Income

 Number of Years

 Usually, people select an annuity with a 5-10 year accumulation period.
 If you follow the terms in your contract, you will not pay surrender charges.
-In addition, you may get interest credits on your account.
+In addition, you may get interest credits on your annuity contract.
 Those will have safety as well.
 Also, you could choose a longer time period, such as 15 or 20 years.
 Sometimes people do this if they do not need the money for income.
-Some plans offer a slightly higher interest rate if you choose a longer timeframe.
+Some products offer a slightly higher interest rate if you choose a longer timeframe.
 However, you should keep your goals in mind.
-If an FIA or fixed annuity is being used for retirement income, your plans may differ.
+If an FIA or fixed annuity is being used for retirement income, your strategy may differ.